-- 5.19 The front page tab of the template GoO spreadsheet has instructions on how it should be completed. - 5.20 The GB electricity supplier must fill in the GoO spreadsheet with all information for the GoOs presented to Ofgem in columns A-S of the "Supplier INPUT DATA" tab.
-Columns A S contain the information we need relating to the request and the information required from the GoO cancellation statement. - 5.21 When filling in the spreadsheet, dates should be entered in the format dd/mm/yyyy. - 5.22 The supplier should then also fill in columns T (Is there Proof of Supply for this GoO?), U (Is the proof of supply evidence for this GoOs Explicit or Implicit?), AC (Were the supplier or previous party responsible for the transfer of electricity from overseas to GB?), AD (Name of previous trading party), AE (Text description of proof of supply evidence if answer to column AC is Yes) and AF (Contact details of previous trading party if answer to column AC is No). - 5.23 Columns V AA contain automatic formulae which indicate which section of the pro forma summary table the supplier should put the GoO figure in and so what schemes the GoOs can be presented for. - 5.24 Once the supplier has finished their data entry they should use the filters and total the columns for each section of GoOs and fill in the pro forma summary table on the Front Page tab. - 5.25 The auditor must select which lines to sample on this spreadsheet and indicate in column AB which lines have been checked by them by stating 'sufficient' or 'not
+- 5.19.
+The front page tab of the template GoO spreadsheet has instructions on how it should be completed. - 5.20.
+The GB electricity supplier must fill in the GoO spreadsheet with all information for the GoOs presented to Ofgem in columns A-S of the "Supplier INPUT DATA" tab.
+Columns A S contain the information we need relating to the request and the information required from the GoO cancellation statement.
+Please note, in column L you can include either the name of the Generating Station or the reference number appearing on the Cancellation Statement. - 5.21.
+When filling in the spreadsheet, dates should be entered in the format dd/mm/yyyy. - 5.22.
+The supplier should then also fill in columns T (Is there Proof of Supply for this GoO?), U (Is the proof of supply evidence for these GoOs Explicit or Implicit?), AC (Were the supplier or previous party responsible for the transfer of electricity from overseas to GB?), AD (Name of previous trading party), AE (Text description of proof of supply evidence if answer to column AC is Yes) and AF (Contact details of previous trading party if answer to column AC is No).
+We have added in a new column AG that asks what interconnector was used for implicit trading.

-- sufficient' for the checked lines and 'not checked' where a line has not been looked at. - 5.26 They should look at column AC to determine whether they should be checking the proof of supply evidence or the contracts and relevant clauses.
-If checking proof of supply they should refer to column AE for what type of evidence the supplier holds and column AD for who the previous trading party is. - 5.27 The GB electricity supplier should hold the GoO cancellation statement evidence and this should be checked by the auditor.
+- 5.23.
+Columns V AA contain automatic formulae which indicate which section of the pro forma summary table the supplier should put the GoO figure in and so what schemes the GoOs can be presented for. - 5.24.
+Once the supplier has finished their data entry they should use the filters and total the columns for each section of GoOs and fill in the pro forma summary table on the Front Page tab. - 5.25.
+The auditor must select which lines to sample on this spreadsheet and indicate in column AB which lines have been checked by them by stating 'sufficient' or 'not sufficient' for the checked lines and 'not checked' where a line has not been looked at. - 5.26.
+They should look at column AC to determine whether they should be checking the proof of supply evidence or the contracts and relevant clauses.
+If checking proof of supply they should refer to column AE for what type of evidence the supplier holds and column AD for who the previous trading party is. - 5.27.
+The GB electricity supplier should hold the GoO cancellation statement evidence and this should be checked by the auditor.
 These do not need to be provided to Ofgem, unless specifically requested.